aawiegel/StackSimAnalysis/python/readme.md

 a list of species associated with oxygen atoms and a list of species associated with carbon atoms can each be summed.
 Then, the ratio of oxygen to carbon atoms in the aerosol can be calculated to be compared to aerosol mass spectometer data.

+### Triacontane_scenarioplot.py

+This script imports StackSim and then loads in scenario data from a dictionary that contains the scenario names and file names.
+Then, the data is preprocessed by applying radial corrections to various species to account for the change in simulation geometry.
+The preprocessed data is then available in a dictionary for easy access and comparison between different model scenarios.

+### Example plots